Ring Road Iceland Self Drive

 Let me show you what I mean with the little video from that trip.

-To be clear, Iceland in the winter is brilliant.
-There are some unique experiences to be had that you will not likely have in the summer (ice cave tours, the Northern Lights etc.) I’m just saying that driving the Ring Road in the winter is not a good idea.
-(An alternative could be to take a guided tour with an experienced local driver.
-There are several companies that run them year-round.)
+To be clear, Iceland in winter is brilliant if you stay in, or within a few hours’ drive of, Reykjavík.
+There are some unique experiences to be had that you simply won’t find in summer, such as ice cave tours and Northern Lights viewing.
+I’m just saying that driving the Ring Road in Iceland in winter is not a good idea.

 WHAT ARE THE MOST IMPORTANT SAFETY TIPS?